 If you already have an agreement in place where the utilities are included in the rent you cannot change it at this point unless the tenant agrees to it.
 However, even if the tenant did agree to pay a portion of the utilities you will have to reduce the rent to compensate for the removal of this service that was previously included in the rent.

 Unfortunately we do not know of a way that you can protect yourself should the tenant decide to remove their name from the account, other than requesting that Toronto Hydro notify you if this happens.

 Due to skyrocketing hydro and fuel prices I can no longer afford to pay utilities and the mortgage on my rental property, what can I do?

-If you have an agreement where the utilities are included in the rent there isn’t a way you can change it unless the tenants agree.
-However, even if they do agree to start paying for the utilities now you would then have to reduce the rent to compensate for the removal of services that were previously included in the rent.
-The only other option you have is to increase their rent if they have already been there for twelve months, the rent increase guideline for 2010 is 2.1% and you would give them 90 days notice using the prescribed form which is Form N1.
+If you have an agreement where the utilities are included in the rent there isn’t a way you can change it unless the tenants agree, in writing.
+However, even if they do agree to start paying for the utilities you would have to reduce the rent to compensate for the removal of services that were previously included in the rent.
+The only other option you have is to increase their rent by the rent increase guideline if they have already been there for twelve months, and you must give them 90 days’ notice using the prescribed form which is Form N1.

 Can I charge extra for air conditioners if I am paying utilities?
 Do I have to give them a written notice?